learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 So here we see a set of four input features i.e. four dimensions.
-Our goal for this simple analysis is to reduce this number to 2 (or 3) so that we can visualize the resulting principle components using the standard plotting techniques that we have learned so far in the course.
+Our goal for this simple analysis is to reduce this number to 2 (or 3) so that we can visualize the resulting principal components using the standard plotting techniques that we have learned so far in the course.

 ## Standardize the Data